mflova/mflova-coding-guidelines/python/dataframes/polars.md

   `import polars.selectors as cs` and allow things like: `cs.starts_with`, `cs.ends_with`, `cs.float`...

+You can also use `.slice` to obtain a specific slice of the dataframe.
+Including one single row.

 ## Creating new columns

 In general, `df.with_columns`  helps me to access already existing columns.
 Therefore I can: